ROCm-LS/hipCIM/docs/installation/installation.rst

 To build hipCIM from source, follow the steps given in this section.
 This installation method should be used by hipCIM developers. hipCIM users should use the :ref:`install-package`

-1. Set up the Docker image

-   Use the ROCm Docker image from Dockerhub:
+1. Set up the Docker image using the ROCm Docker image from Dockerhub.

    .. code-block:: shell